According to the letter to the editor of Parson City's local newspaper, it has been claimed that Parson City residents

 Despite all the evidence compiled and displayed, the passage fails to purvey a cogent argument.
 In fact, the passage lacks many evidences one has to unearth and grasp to earn a complete understanding of the passage's proposal.
 Thus, it can be concluded that it is too foolhardy to naively accept the passage as the truth before all the evidences and their implications are understood.

-- Students should always question what they are taught instead of accepting it passively Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position you take In developing an 90
+- Educational institutions have a responsibility to dissuade students from pursuing fields of study in which they are unlikely to succeed Write a response in which you discuss the extent to which you agree or disagree with the claim In developing and suppor

 - The following appeared in a memorandum written by the chairperson of the West Egg Town Council Two years ago consultants predicted that West Egg s landfill which is used for garbage disposal would be completely filled within five years During the past two 63